Dimension 1 - Social Strategy

 1.A.1.4.3 Corruption and bribery

-Providing access to financial products and services can harm clients.
+Providing access to financial products and services - notably to credit, if the provider fails to assess loan repayment capacity adequately - can harm clients.
 This is especially true if providers care only about profit, but even providers who sincerely seek to create benefits for clients can create unintentional harm.
 To mitigate these risks, the provider should define in its strategy the protective measures it can implement to protect clients from negative outcomes related to their income/assets, stress level, well-being of themselves or other household members, human rights violations, corruption, etc.

 Scoring guidance

-- Score “partially” if the provider does not define how it will avoid harming clients in its strategy, but does implement activities that specifically either seek information from clients on harm they might have experienced or mitigate the risk of client harm (e.g., training staff on client protection, client protection and rules against corruption in the code of conduct, or seeking client feedback specifically on obstacles, abuse of human right or negative outcomes they have experienced).
+• Score “partially” if the strategy does not or not sufficiently define how it is avoiding harming clients in its strategy, but does implement activities that specifically either seek information from clients on harm they might have experienced or mitigate the risk of client harm (e.g., training staff on client protection, ethical behaviour and rules against corruption in the code of conduct, or seeking client feedback specifically on obstacles, abuse of human right or negative outcomes they have experienced)

-- Score “no” if the strategic document does not mention strategies to avoid harming clients and no activities implemented by the provider directly relate to reducing risk of clients’ experiencing harm.
+• Score “no” if the strategy does not or very insufficiently spell out on how to avoid harming clients and no activities implemented by the provider directly relate to reducing risk of clients’ experiencing harm or if board / senior management cannot share their view on this.

 Sources of information